Online fundraiser for violent West Bank settlers raised thousands, despite international sanctions - ExBulletin

 She said any American who donates money to a sanctioned person or group puts themselves at risk.
 It's a pretty straightforward application of the sanctions ban, she said.

-Levi is among seven hardline settlers targeted this month by the US and Britain for alleged attacks against Palestinians in the West Bank.
+Levi is among seven hardline settlers targeted this month by the US and Britain to assume attacks against Palestinians on the West Coast.
 The sanctions prevent them from accessing the US financial system and expose them to an asset freeze, as well as travel and visa bans to the UK, Israeli banks froze the settlers' personal bank accounts in response.

 In the Levis case, the funds from the collection campaign, collected on the Israeli website Givechak, were collected by a non-profit organization under the auspices of the Israeli settler council in the area.

-Note: This story was first published on February 22, 2024.
-It was updated on February 23, 2024, to correct the amount of money raised by a campaign for David Chai Chasdai to be over $31,000, not $2,500.